 How to Dive the Similans

 Early November to early May is the period during which liveaboards operate at the Similan Islands.
-Day trips and overnight trips run from October through to May.
+Day- and overnight-trips run from October through to May.
 The most constant weather patterns, and therefore the most stable conditions, tend to be between February and April.
 The diving at this time of year is great as the visibility is always between 25-40m, and calm seas are the norm as the monsoon winds cease to blow.
 Clouds are rarely seen in the sky.

-Being closed for 6 months of the year, the dive sites have a much needed period of recuperation from the effects of constant diving and boats operating in the area during the main season.
+Being closed for 6 months of the year, the reefs have a much needed period of recuperation from the effects of constant diving and boats operating in the area during the main season.
 This closed rainy season fortunately co-incides with a period of spawning for many of the fishes.

-Good for: Small animals, underwater photography, snorkelling, visibility, dive value-for-money and advanced divers
+Good for: Small animals, underwater photography, snorkelling, visibility, value-for-money and advanced divers